 - Click the ELSE IF button to add a new IF/ELSE IF..THEN condition. - Click the AND button to add an AND to the selected IF/ELSE IF..THEN. - Click the 🖄 button to delete the selected IF/ELSE IF..THEN/AND. - The Logic column shows the type of row. - Set Column to the column you wish to match. - Set Op. to the comparison operator. - Set Value to the value you wish to compare. - Check case sensitive to use case sensitive matching for text.

-• The THEN and ELSE values can use column variables.
+- The IF, THEN and ELSE values can use column variables, as in the second example above. - You can simulate OR with multiple IF statements.
 For example: